cognitedata/cognite-sdk-js/CONTRIBUTING.md

 Now we have a branch for our changes, in case we later need to backport more things.
 In this branch, make your changes, and push them to GitHub.
-We are not using CI/CD for publishing, but by pushing them we can at least see automated tests run on the branch.
+We are not using CI/CD for publishing, but by pushing changes we can at least see automated tests run on the branch.
 Make sure they pass!

 Once you are ready to make the new version, and have pushed everything to git,